 Tar paper has been time-tested as a weather barrier.
 Normally used on roofs, tar paper makes a great barrier for the exterior walls of your housing, building or shed.
 Tar paper keeps the wood beneath it dry.

-Tim Carter shares some tips about nailing down a shed floor.
+How To Get the Best Contractor Tim Carter shares some tips about nailing down a shed floor.
 It's important to keep the spacing of the nails about 8 inches on center.
 Carter prefers red chalk because it's more visible.
-For more DIY Shed building tips and information and to purchase the actual plans for the shed in this video, click the […]
+For more DIY Shed building tips and information and to purchase the actual plans for the […]

 Tim Carter shows of the finished shed floor plywood layout.
 Each row is staggered 4 feet from the row before.
 This adds to the overall strength of the floor system.
 Be sure to provide the spacing between sheets of plywood for expansion and contraction if you're worried about it.
 In Carter's case, he use treated […]